Gara64/cozy-plugdb/README.md

 # cozy-plugdb
-Cozy app to communicate with plugdb
+Cozy app to share with others cozies

-Prerequisite :
-You need a PlugDB running on /dev/ttyACM0
+Warning : for demo use only